LukenPaluken/Personal-Finance-Tracker/README.md

 Personal notes:
 - Need to fix the menu return in user.change_password().
 Right now, it only goes back to user.menu() - Need it to go back to main.main_menu().
 - Need to add account lock functionality to user.change_password().
 Honestly just rewrite this functionality and make it a function, too much ugly repetition otherwise.
+    This might work.
+Need to test it out.
+- Add delete_account() function.